Nodal phases in non-Hermitian wallpaper crystals

 and all group operations that keep \(\bk^\star\) invariant form its so-called little group.
 We investigate this constraint in the following.

 Note that the unitary matrices appearing in Eq.~\eqref{eq:constrain-ham} form a (projective) representation of the little group, as \(U_{gh} = U_{g} U_{h}\).
-Such group representations decompose into irreducible representations, which means that there exists basis in which \(H(\bk)\) is block diagonal and blockwise constrained by a simplest set of matrices \(U_g^{(i)}\).
-We may thus focus on these blocks individually and assume the constraining unitary matrices in Eq.~\eqref{eq:constrain-ham} are irreducible representations of the little group.
-We focus here on these irreducible representations that have dimension greater than one and thus impose non-trivial constraints on \(H(\bk)\).
-These irreducible representations correspond to physical relations between the orbitals in the unit cell, and constitute block diagonals of the matrix \(U_g\) in Eq.~\eqref{eq:point-symmetry-on-state} for a conveniently chosen basis.
+Such representations decompose into irreducible representations, which means that there exist bases in which \(H(\bk)\) is block diagonal and blockwise constrained by a simplest set of matrices \(U_g^{(i)}\).
+We may, thus, focus on these blocks individually and assume the constraining unitary matrices in Eq.~\eqref{eq:constrain-ham} are irreducible representations of the little group.